Crisis and Proposed Solution: Half a Century of Corporate Law. 59 Connecticut Bar Journal 283 (1985)

 "Greenmail" refers to purchases, at a premium over the market price, of shares of a corporation's stock from persons making a takeover bid.
 Greenmail can be seen as an aspect of the self- regulatory process, the combination of business practices and legal formalities, which defines United States capitalism.
 The reality of the system characterized by greenmail, however, involves a good deal more than self-regulation.

 Date of Authorship for this Version

 Greenmail, stock, capitalism, corporate stock

 Deutsch, Jan Ginter, "Crisis And Proposed Solution: Half A Century Of Corporate Law" (1985).
 Faculty Scholarship Series.
-Paper 3985.
+3985.